grafana/grafana/docs/sources/alerting/silences/linking-to-silence-form.md

 +++
-title = "Linking to a silence form" description = "Linking to a silence form" keywords = ["grafana", "alerting", "silence", "mute"] weight = 453 aliases = ["/docs/grafana/latest/alerting/unified-alerting/silences/"]
+title = "Create URL to link to silence form" description = "Linking to a silence form" keywords = ["grafana", "alerting", "silence", "mute"] weight = 451 aliases = ["/docs/grafana/latest/alerting/unified-alerting/silences/"]
 +++

-# Create a URL to silence form with defaults filled in
+# Create a URL to link to a silence form

 When linking to a silence form, provide the default matching labels and comment via `matchers` and `comment` query parameters.
 The `matchers` parameter requires one more matching labels of the type `[label][operator][value]` joined by a comma while the `operator` parameter can be one of the following: `=` (equals, not regex), `!=` (not equals, not regex), `=~` (equals, regex), `!~` (not equals, regex).